-- 13.1 Where an employee, other than a casual employee, is directed by the Member to work outside of their ordinary hours of work and the period of work starts or finishes outside of the ordinary timetabled operating hours of public transport, the employee will be reimbursed reasonable home to work or work to home (as applicable) travel costs, subject to this clause. - 14.2 The work, or the hour/s to be worked, is/are not part of a regular or systematic pattern of work or hour/s performed by the employee and will have regard to reasonable overtime worked for which the 15% loading is paid. - 14.3 The employee ordinarily uses public transport. - 14.4 Travel is by the most direct or appropriate route. - 14.5 Reimbursement of reasonable taxi costs, or mileage will be at a rate determined from time to time by the Commissioner for Public Sector Employment. - 14.6 The employee will provide the Member with such tax invoice/receipt or other supporting documentation as may from time to time be required detailing the cost incurred or reimbursement sought.
+- 14.1 Where an employee, other than a casual employee, is directed by the Member to work outside of their ordinary hours of work and the period of work starts or finishes outside of the ordinary timetabled operating hours of public transport, the employee will be reimbursed reasonable home to work or work to home (as applicable) travel costs, subject to this clause. - 14.2 The work, or the hour/s to be worked, is/are not part of a regular or systematic pattern of work or hour/s performed by the employee and will have regard to reasonable overtime worked for which the 15% loading is paid. - 14.3 The employee ordinarily uses public transport. - 14.4 Travel is by the most direct or appropriate route. - 14.5 Reimbursement of reasonable taxi costs, or mileage will be at a rate determined from time to time by the Commissioner for Public Sector Employment. - 14.6 The employee will provide the Member with such tax invoice/receipt or other supporting documentation as may from time to time be required detailing the cost incurred or reimbursement sought.

-15. REIMBURSEMENT FOR USE OF PRIVATE VEHICLE FOR WORK RELATED BUSINESS
+15. REIMBURSEMENT FOR USE OF PRIVATE VEHICLE FOR WORK RELATED PURPOSES

-- 15.1 Employees will be entitled to reimbursement of mileage, and where incurred for parking fees, where the employee is directed by the Member to use their private vehicle for work related purposes. - 15.2 Reimbursement of mileage will be paid upon approval by the Member and in accordance with the guidelines and rate determined from time to time by the Commissioner for Public Sector Employment. - 15.3 Reimbursement of parking fees will be paid upon provision of a receipt and approval by the Member.
+- 15.1 Employees will be entitled to reimbursement of mileage, and where incurred for parking fees, where the employee is requested by the Member to use their private vehicle to conduct official business.
+No employee can be required to use their private vehicle for work related purposes. - 15.2 Reimbursement of mileage will be paid upon approval by the Member and in accordance with the guidelines and rate determined from time to time by the Commissioner for Public Sector Employment. - 15.3 Reimbursement of parking fees will be paid upon provision of a receipt and approval by the Member.